Windows Server BYOL decoded

 Pay-As-You-Go from any provider except Azure | N/A - provided as a part of the service. | |

-BYOL to dedicated hosts on Listed Providers: Amazon, Google, Alibaba, and Microsoft | At least eight core licenses per CPU, and at least 16 core licenses per host.
-Available only to licenses originally purchased before October 01, 2019 – Read below. | |
+BYOL to dedicated hosts on Listed Providers: Amazon, Google, Alibaba, and Microsoft | At least eight core licenses per CPU and at least 16 core licenses per host.
+Available only to licenses originally purchased on agreements signed before October 01, 2019 – Read below. | |

 BYOL to shared and dedicated hosting on all providers except Amazon, Google, Alibaba, and Microsoft | Physical hosts: at least eight core licenses per CPU, and at least 16 core licenses per host.
 Per VM: at least eight core licenses per virtual machine.
 Software Assurance or subscription required. | |

-BYOL on CSP-Hosters | See above, no exceptions | See above |
+BYOL on CSP-Hosters | See above; no exceptions | See above |

-“License Included” from CSP-Hosters | See above, no exceptions | See above |
+“License Included” from CSP-Hosters | See above; no exceptions | See above |

 Dedicated Hosts on Amazon, Google, Alibaba, and Microsoft Azure